Contact Lens Care

 Prescriptions & Eye Tests

-How to clean and store soft lenses
+How to clean and store contact lenses

 A thorough contact lens care regime will ensure your eyes are kept healthy and free from eye infections.
-Taking care of your contacts goes beyond a thorough cleaning regime and includes taking certain measures and precautions in your day to day routine.
+Taking care of your contacts goes beyond a thorough cleaning regime and includes taking certain measures and precautions in your day-to-day routine.

-How to clean soft contact lenses
+How to clean soft contact lenses?

 - Repeat this process for your other lens before placing it in the contact lens case and closing it.